socialize/socialize-sdk-ios/Documentation/sphinx/source/push_notifications.rst

 Step 4: Uploading your .p12 to the Socialize Developer Portal
 ------------------------------------------------------------------------------------

-To upload you'll need to get to the application dashboard: http://www.getsocialize.com/apps/ and select the application for which you want to configure.
+To upload you'll need to get to the application dashboard: http://www.getsocialize.com/apps/ and select the application you want to configure.
 If you've added a password to your p12 in the previous step make sure to put that in.

 .. image:: images/notifications_edit_link.png